dzh121/All-In-One-Clock-1.0/README.md

 </ul>
 <h1>More Info</h1>
 <p>You can find all of the 3d print file in the model folder</p>
-<p>contact me or more info at Arduino Project Hub:https://create.arduino.cc/projecthub/dzh121/all-in-one-clock-6ca214</p>
+<p>Contact me or more info at Arduino Project Hub:https://create.arduino.cc/projecthub/dzh121/all-in-one-clock-6ca214</p>